OP00001-M Alcohol Procedure

 To provide guidance to the Martin campus on the possession, use and purchase of alcohol on campus.

-The University of Tennessee at Martin allows lawful, responsible service, possession, and consumption of alcoholic beverages in compliance with federal, state, and local law, and in compliance with University policies, including this policy.
+The University of Tennessee at Martin allows lawful, responsible service, possession, and consumption of alcoholic beverages in compliance with federal, state, and local law, and in compliance with University policies, including this procedure.

 - Event Registration Procedure: The procedure by which the University approves events with alcoholic beverages hosted by university units or registered student organizations on University- Controlled Property, or by registered student organizations off University-Controlled Property.
 The event must be submitted by the sponsor or host of the event to the appropriate University office: Finance and Administration (for non-students) and the Office of Student Life (for student organizations).
 The Senior Vice Chancellor for Finance and Administration and the Vice Chancellor for Student Affairs, or their designees, as appropriate, may adopt event registration procedures that include specific requirements for and restrictions on the service, possession, and consumption of alcoholic beverages at their discretion.